drug-design/course/docs/chapters/ligand-based-approaches.md

 ### CGP52411 a Simplified Staurosporine Molecule

-CGP52411 was created by removing rings and bonds from the 2D formula of Staurosporine.
-The molecule proved to be a competitive inhibitor of ATP (IC<sub>50</sub> = 0.3 &Mu;M) for the EGF-R protein kinase.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/cgp52411-simplified-staurosporine-molecule-370ce81f'><i class='fa fa-play' aria-hidden='true'></i></button>CGP52411 was created by removing rings and bonds from the 2D formula of Staurosporine.
+The molecule proved to be a competitive inhibitor of ATP (IC<sub>50</sub> = 0.3 &micro;M) for the EGF-R protein kinase.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.